Supriya-712/Customer-Segmentation-Using-K-Means-Clustering/README.md

 ## **Process:**

 1. Understanding the data.
-2. Perform Elbow method to find Optimal No. of clusters.
+2. Performing the elbow method to find optimal number of clusters.
-3. Training a model using unsupervised learning algorithm(K-means)
+3. Training a model using unsupervised learning algorithm (K - means).
-4. Plotting the Clusters.
+4. Plotting the clusters.

 ## **Mall Customers Data Segmentation:**